MENU

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-To pay your employees the correct amount each pay period, you need to know how to calculate gross and net pay.
+To pay your employees the correct amount each pay period, you need to know how to calculate their gross and net pay.

-Of your many responsibilities as a small business owner, ensuring that employees’ pay is calculated accurately ranks near the top of the list.
-This means withholding the correct amounts for federal income tax, state income tax, Social Security and Medicare.
+Of your many responsibilities as a small business owner, ensuring that your employees’ pay is calculated accurately ranks near the top of the list.
+That includes withholding the correct amounts for federal income tax, state income tax, Social Security and Medicare.
 You also need to factor in other deductions, such as those for employee health insurance premiums and contributions to retirement accounts.
+These deductions are the difference between gross pay and net pay.

-Failure to make the proper deductions from an employee’s wages or salary could get you in trouble not only with your staff but also with the IRS.
-However, preventing the legal and employee-related headaches that stem from payroll mistakes isn’t difficult if you know how to properly calculate gross pay and net pay.
+Failure to make the proper deductions from an employee’s wages or salary could get you in trouble with your staff and the IRS.
+However, preventing the headaches that stem from payroll mistakes isn’t difficult if you know how to properly calculate gross pay and net pay.

 Gross pay is the amount of an employee’s salary or wages before any deductions.
 For example, if an employee has a salary of $35,000 per year, that employee’s gross pay is $35,000.
 The gross pay of an hourly employee who works 30 hours and makes $15 per hour is $450 for that pay period.